garimamathur10/garimamathur/content/authors/admin/_index.md

     date_end: 2023-11-14
     summary: |
       Responsibilities include:
-      -  Upgraded Mesa 3D Graphics Library from version 7.8 to 21.2.3, compiling APIs and dynamic link libraries like OpenGL, OSMesa and Glu/Glut ensuring seamless performance of existing functionality for an interactive 3D Linux database application.
+      -  Upgraded Mesa 3D Graphics Library (v7.8 → v21.2.3) for Linux-based rendering, optimizing OpenGL/OSMesa APIs to support high-frequency visualization with reduced latency.
       - Developed a feature that enables users to customize history table names, tailoring them to their data modeling preferences in Azure SQL DB and SQL Server.
+      - Debugged large-scale data pipelines impacting 3M+ users, resolving parameter-mapping issues to improve data accuracy.
       - Integrated software support for the parameter handling issue during reverse engineering of tables with more than 30 characters, ensuring accurate data mapping for table name for over 3M users.
+      - Orchestrated unit, integration, and system-level tests in Java, triaged performance bottlenecks and production issues.

 # Skills
 # Add your own SVG icons to `assets/media/icons/`